Pepper's ghost: Television, film and video

 The 1940 film Beyond Tomorrow uses the technique to show the three ghosts in the second half of the film.

 Teleprompters are a modern implementation of Pepper's ghost used by the television industry.
 They reflect a speech or script and are commonly used for live broadcasts such as news programmes.

 A 1985 episode of Mr. Wizard's World demonstrates Pepper's ghost in one of its educational segments.

 On 1 June 2013, ITV broadcast Les Dawson: An Audience With That Never Was.
 The program featured a Pepper's ghost projection of Les Dawson, presenting content for a 1993 edition of An Audience with... to be hosted by Dawson but unused due to his death two weeks before recording.

 In the 1990 movie Home Alone, the technique is used to show Harry with his head in flames, as the result of a blowtorch from a home invasion gone bad.
 CGI was not able to produce the desired results.
 The James Bond movie Diamonds are Forever features the girl-to-gorilla trick in one scene.

 Early electro-mechanical arcade machines, such as Midway's "Stunt Pilot" and Bally's "Road Runner," both made in 1971, use the effect to allow player-controlled moving vehicles to appear to share the same space as various obstacles within a diorama.
 Electrical contacts, connected to the control linkages, sense the position of the vehicle and obstacles, simulating collisions in the games' logic circuits without the models physically touching each other.
 Various arcade games, most notably Taito's 1978 video game Space Invaders and Sega's 1991 video game Time Traveler, used a mirror-based variation of the illusion to make the game's graphics appear against an illuminated backdrop.
+Further, before the advent of flat screen displays, many arcade game units used a simple mirror to reflect the image from a bulky CRT display in the base of the unit to give the impression that the display was in front of the player, while allowing a slimmer form factor (less square-footage of floor space used).

 The effect has been used in a few pinball games, in the Pinball 2000 system games at the back of the playfield, in Stern's Ghostbusters, and more extensively in Jersey Jack's Dialed In!.

-In “…Gets a Bright Idea,” the fifth episode of the third season of The Magic School Bus, Arnold’s conniving cousin Janet uses the Pepper’s Ghost technique on Arnold to try to convince the rest of Ms. Frizzle’s class that a theater is haunted.
-During the “Producer Says” segment at the end of episode, a method of producing the effect on a small scale is explained and demonstrated.
+In “…Gets a Bright Idea", the fifth episode of the third season of The Magic School Bus, Arnold’s conniving cousin Janet uses the Pepper’s Ghost technique on Arnold to try to convince the rest of Ms. Frizzle’s class that a theater is haunted.
+During the "Producer Says" segment at the end of episode, a method of producing the effect on a small scale is explained and demonstrated.